 - Our smart sprinkler controller reviews:

-Watering the lawn and garden is a thankless chore, and it tends to be especially wasteful if done with a hose in one hand and a beer in the other.
-Irrigation systems have made home watering simpler and more efficient, and while the bulk of any sprinkler system revolves around plastic pipes and a set of motorized valves attached to the water supply, the brains of the operation has always been in the controller.
+Watering our lawns and gardens is a thankless chore, and it can be particularly wasteful when done with a hose in one hand and a beer in the other.
+Irrigation systems have made home watering simpler and more efficient, and while the bulk of any sprinkler system revolves around plastic pipes (hoses and drippers with a drip irrigation system) and a set of motorized valves attached to the water supply, the brains of the operation has always been in the controller.

 For decades, sprinkler controllers have hardly been elegant devices.
 They typically consist of a rotary dial, a handful of switches, and perhaps a crude monochrome LCD.
 This is rapidly changing, as smart sprinkler controllers enter the market.
 These have come from two angles: Startups looking to disrupt the market with brand-new devices, and old-guard irrigation companies that have upgraded their gear with smart innards.
 Both approaches to date have shown some merit.
 Here are our takes on the best gear on the market today.